ktownsend-personal/RetroPhone/README.md

   * question: is the SLIC slow to detect off-hook, or is ESP32 slow to react?
   * other things to try :
     * see if it helps to turn ringer pins off directly at top of loop instead of using ringer.stop() in case class indirection is adding enough overhead to cause some delay
+    * see if an interrupt works even better than top-of-loop above
     * try hardware: and-gate with inverted hook input anded with the ringer output signals
 * The SLIC's audio output pin has the physical ringing signal while ringing, likely requiring an isolation mechanism (relay, solid-state relay, other options?)
   * if the actual ring voltage is present on the SLIC audio out pin we will need to protect the ESP32 with some form of isolation while ringing